-If you put some of your cash, property or investments into a trust (which you, your spouse and none of your children under 18 years can benefit from), they are no longer part of your estate for Inheritance Tax purposes.
+If you put some of your cash, property or investments into a trust (which you, your spouse and none of your children under 18 years can benefit from), they’re no longer part of your estate for Inheritance Tax purposes.

-So, for example, you could set up a trust to pay for your grandchildren’s education or support a family member with a disability.
+For example, you could set up a trust for your adult children, to pay for your grandchildren’s education, or support a family member with a disability.

 The rules around trusts are complicated so you must take advice from an expert.

 Leave something to charity